-In this work, we consider the setting when there is heterogeneity in servers' trustfulness, i.e., some of the servers may be more trustworthy than others.
-To address this, we implement a general version of the improved W-PIR code \cite{qian2022improved}, which we designate as the W-PIR$^{\#}$ code.
+In this work, we consider the setting where there is heterogeneity in the trustfulness of the servers, that is, some of the servers may be more trustworthy than others.
+To address this, we propose a general version of the improved W-PIR code \cite{qian2022improved}, which we designate as the W-PIR$^{\#}$ code.
 Our focus is on fine-tuning the probability allocation within this W-PIR$^{\#}$ framework.
-Our findings reveal that the optimal strategy for the Max-l metric is surprisingly straightforward: it is essentially a probabilistic sharing between the original TSC code and a direct download from the most trustworthy server.
+Our findings reveal that the optimal strategy for the Max-L metric is surprisingly straightforward: it is essentially a probabilistic sharing between the original TSC code and a direct download from the most trustworthy server.
 This optimal solution emerges from an intricate examination of a convex optimization problem, initially framed in the context of homogeneously trusted servers.
 A key aspect of our analysis is that the Max-L setting facilitates a natural transition from a homogeneous trust environment to one that is heterogeneous.
 For the MI metric, an explicit probability allocation is given in the homogeneous case first, which requires a delicate analysis of the property of the entropy and mutual information.
 However, a closed-form solution becomes intractable for the heterogeneous setting under the MI metric, for which numerical results are provided to corroborate the theoretical analysis.

-The rest of the paper is organized as follows.
-In section \ref{sec:preliminaries}, we introduce the notations, and briefly review the maximal leakage metric, the mutual information metric, and the TSC scheme.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:preliminaries}, we introduce the notation and briefly review the maximal leakage metric, the mutual information metric, and the TSC scheme.
 The proposed optimal code scheme and a motivating example are presented in section \ref{sec:code}.
-Section \ref{sec:maxL} and \ref{sec:MI} are devoted to the main results under the Max-L and MI setting, respectively, and Section \ref{sec:conclusion} concludes this paper.
+Sections \ref{sec:maxL} and \ref{sec:MI} are devoted to the main results under the Max-L and MI settings, respectively, and Section \ref{sec:conclusion} concludes this paper.